diskoverdata/diskover-docs/source_files/user_advanced_cost_analysis.md

 - System Administrator’s salary.
 - Diskover’s annual subscription cost.

->🔆 Different storage volumes can have different costs associated to them.
+>🔆 &nbsp;Different storage volumes can have different costs associated to them.

 You need an admin account to edit the customizable cost analysis reports.